priyavrat-misra/til-in-java/README.md

 >                        - finally              - switch control to invoking method
 >                        - code after finally   - repeat until matching handler is found
 > ```
 - before _Java 7_, resources such as file I/O streams had to be explicitly closed in a finally block.
-Below is a standard template of what was done before Java 7:
+Below is a standard template of what was done before _Java 7_:
 > ```java
 > FileInputStream in = null;
 > try {